johnnychen94/jill.py/README.md

 You can create a `mirror.json` in current folder to override the default mirror behaviors.
 The [mirror configuration example](mirror.example.json) shows the default values for all possible configurable items.

+Repository [jill-mirror](https://github.com/johnnychen94/julia-mirror) provides an easy to start `docker-compose.yml` for you to start with, which is just a simple docker image built upon `jill mirror`.

 ## Register new mirror